get-convex/ai-town/ARCHITECTURE.md

 If you would like to add new gameplay elements (that both humans and agents can interact with), add the feature to `convex/game`, render it in the UI in `src/`, and then add agent behavior in `convex/agent`.

+If you have parts of your game that are more latency sensitive, you can move them out of engine into regular Convex tables, queries, and mutations, only logging key bits into game state.
+See "Message data model" below for an example.

 ## AI Town game logic (`convex/game`)

 ### Data model